seanankenbruck/faro/README.md

 # Faro

-A lightweight, self-hosted metrics monitoring and alerting system built with .NET and ClickHouse inspired by metrics monitoring system design problem on [ByteByteGo](https://bytebytego.com/).
+A lightweight, self-hosted metrics monitoring and alerting system built with .NET and ClickHouse inspired by a system design problem on [ByteByteGo](https://bytebytego.com/).

 ## Overview